MarkyMark1000/AWS_Django_MultiProject/1_SendEmailFromWebsite/README.md

 After some trial and error, I found that the use of whitenoise is much easier to setup and so decided to progress with this option.
 It creates new file versions when necessary and deploys static files effectively.

 Please note that DJANGO_DEBUG must be set to False for this to work properly, otherwise it does not deploy the versioned files.
+That being said, it is easier to develop and debug when it is set to True.

 There are also some adjustments made to the settings.py file to get this to work.